Notes

 4

-- Computer crime is defined as any crime accomplished through knowledge or
+• Computer crime is defined as any crime accomplished through knowledge or use of

 computer technology